Royals win 3-2 on wild pitch, ending 9-game skid at Twins

 Brad Keller’s wild pitch allowed Minnesota to score its first run in the fourth, Lopez had a tying RBI single in the fifth and Salvador Perez had a tying RBI single in the eighth.

-Bailey Ober, recalled from Triple-A St. Paul and taking the slot of injured Kenta Maeda, Bailey Ober allowed one run and four hits in 5 2/3 innings with six strikeouts and two walks.
+Bailey Ober, recalled from Triple-A St. Paul and taking the slot of injured Kenta Maeda, allowed one run and four hits in 5 2/3 innings with six strikeouts and two walks.

 TRAINER’S ROOM